Clint Eastwood: 1990–2009: critical acclaim and awards success

-At the May1994 Cannes Film Festival Eastwood received France's Ordre des Arts et des Lettres medal, and on March 27, 1995, he was awarded the Irving G. Thalberg Memorial Award at the 67th Academy Awards.
+At the 1994 Cannes Film Festival Eastwood received France's Ordre des Arts et des Lettres medal, and in 1995, he was awarded the Irving G. Thalberg Memorial Award at the 67th Academy Awards.
 His next film appearance was in a cameo role as himself in the children's film Casper (1995).
 He expanded his repertoire by playing opposite Meryl Streep in The Bridges of Madison County (also 1995).
 Based on the novel by Robert James Waller, the film relates the story of Robert Kincaid (Eastwood), a photographer working for National Geographic who, while photographing historic covered bridges in Iowa, meets and has an affair with an Italian-born farm wife, Francesca (Streep).
 Despite the novel receiving unfavorable reviews, The Bridges of Madison County film was a commercial and critical success.
 Roger Ebert wrote, "Streep and Eastwood weave a spell, and it is based on that particular knowledge of love and self that comes with middle age."
-The film was nominated for a Golden Globe for Best Picture and won a César Award in France for Best Foreign Film.
+The film was nominated for a Golden Globe for Best Motion Picture – Drama and won a César Award in France for Best Foreign Film.
 Streep was also nominated for an Academy Award and a Golden Globe.

 Eastwood directed and starred in the political thriller Absolute Power (1997), alongside Gene Hackman (with whom he had appeared in Unforgiven).
 Eastwood played the role of a veteran thief who witnesses the Secret Service cover-up of a murder.
 The film received a mixed reception from critics.
 Later in 1997, Eastwood directed Midnight in the Garden of Good and Evil, based on the novel by John Berendt and starring John Cusack, Kevin Spacey, and Jude Law.
 The film met with a mixed critical response.

 Eastwood directed and starred in True Crime (1999).
 He plays Steve Everett, a journalist and recovering alcoholic, who has to cover the execution of murderer Frank Beechum (played by Isaiah Washington).
 True Crime received a mixed reception, with Janet Maslin of The New York Times writing, "his direction is galvanized by a sense of second chances and tragic misunderstandings, and by contrasting a larger sense of justice with the peculiar minutiae of crime.
 Perhaps he goes a shade too far in the latter direction, though."
 The film was a box office failure, earning less than half its $55 million budget and was Eastwood's worst-performing film of the 1990s aside from White Hunter Black Heart, which had a limited release.